AviatrixSystems/terraform-provider-aviatrix/docs/data-sources/aviatrix_vpc.md

 * `vpc_id` - ID of the VPC created.
 * `resource_group` - Resource group of the Azure VPC created.
 * `azure_vnet_resource_id` - Azure vnet resource ID.
 * `route_tables` - List of route table ids associated with this VPC.
-Only populated for AWS, AWSGOV and Azure vpc.
+Only populated for AWS, AWSGov and Azure vpc.
 * `subnets` - List of subnet of the VPC created.
   * `cidr` - Subnet CIDR.
   * `name` - Subnet name.